Page 1 of 2

 Of course, Hisao.
 Of course you had to specify.
 What?
 Does she think you were just randomly waving a hammer around?
 Of course it was while nailing the stalls together.

-“You should go to the Nurse to get a cold compress,” she says, looking up from my hand towards Misha and Shizune.
+“You should go to the nurse to get a cold compress,” she says, looking up from my hand towards Misha and Shizune.
 For the first time since Molly’s arrival, an expression that isn’t a beaming smile spreads across Misha’s face as she suddenly frowns.
 Shizune raises an eyebrow, too.

 “Follow me,” Molly commands, ignoring them.